jczic/ESP32-MPY-Jama/README.md

 ## :penguin: &nbsp;Linux version instructions

-There is no out of the box running AppImage or binary version, but you may get it to run on Ubuntu 22 (or similar distribution) following the instructions bel ow.
+This describes how to clone the repository and how to run from source.
+In the third step you will find instructions how to create a binary from source.
+All st eps have been tested on Ubuntu 22.04, but should work with little changes on similar distributions as well.

 ### Installation